MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_07_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 lab:
   title: Exercise 07 - Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal
   module: Module 08 - Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal
-  description: Azure Private endpoint is the fundamental building block for Private Link in Azure.
+  description: In this lab you use Azure Private endpoint for a Private Link in Azure for SQL server.
 It enables Azure resources, like virtual machines (VMs), to privately and securely communicate with Private Link resources such as Azure SQL server.
   duration: 20 minutes
-  level: 500
+  level: 200
   islab: true
   primarytopics:
     - Azure